RachWalm/dyslexia/README.md

  Also only one font was used to reduce the complexity for the reader.

- Google font Jost weight 300 was used to cover these criteria.
+ Google font Jost weight 300 was used to match these criteria.

  ![Font](documents/font-jost-light-300.png)